Birdlife flourishing on the Old Ghost Road

 The more pests they caught, the more the Trust ramped up their efforts, and by 2016 they had expanded their network of traps to around 850.

-In the last two and a half years, more than 3300 stoats, weasels, rats and mice have been eradicated, with additional work going into controlling feral goats and possums.
+Between 2018 and 2020, more than 4500 stoats, weasels, rats and mice have been eradicated, with additional work going into controlling feral goats and possums.

 Until recently, no formal counts had been made of bird populations along the trail, but simple observations have provided clues to the massive impact these pest control efforts are having.

 Stern Creek, in the mid-reaches of the Old Ghost Road, is a good example.
 As a known habitat for the endangered whio/blue duck, this area was targeted with trap lines.
 Trust staff and volunteers have been closely monitoring a family of whio here since 2011.

 Every year, around mid-October, ducklings would appear.
 But sadly, over a few weeks, four would become three, three would become two, two would become one and so on.
-Last year, however, the entire clutch of ducklings made it to a ‘safe’ fledgling stage.
+In 2018, however, the entire clutch of ducklings made it to a ‘safe’ fledgling stage.